 While CBD and THC are both cannabinoids, these two compounds have different effects:

 - CBD, on the other hand, is known for its relaxing and soothing effects, as well as its ability to reduce bodily discomfort.
+In terms of CBD benefits, pure CBD also known as an isolate is associated with the positive effects for supporting pain relief methods.

 Scientists are just beginning to understand the characteristics of other cannabinoids in addition to THC and CBD as they conduct further research into hemp and marijuana plants and their characteristics.